-While a comparative evaluation of SMR protocols under diverse conditions is essential, evaluating every possible combination of SMR protocols and replica placement is unrealistic.
-In addition, to the best of our knowledge, no study provided a comprehensive overview of SMR protocol characteristics or selection guidelines for the protocols, and therefore, selecting an SMR protocol that aligns with the service environment and requirements becomes highly challenging.
+However, each protocol is optimized for different applications, which makes selecting the appropriate SMR protocol from among these developed protocols challenging.
+The responsiveness of the protocols depends on the environment and requirements of the service.
+Further, the environment may change during service operations~\cite{numakura_evaluation_2019,Chiba2023}, thereby affecting the responsiveness.
+While a comparative evaluation of SMR protocols under diverse conditions is essential, evaluating every possible combination of SMR protocols and replica placements is unrealistic.
+In addition, to the best of our knowledge, no study provided a comprehensive overview of SMR protocol characteristics or selection guidelines for the protocols.
+Therefore, selecting an SMR protocol that aligns with the service environment and requirements becomes highly challenging.

 To address these issues, this study presents simulation-based selection guidelines for SMR protocols.
-These guidelines help service designers select an SMR protocol suited to their environment and requirements efficiently.
+These guidelines help service designers efficiently select an SMR protocol that is suited to their environment and requirements.
 These guidelines are based on the communication patterns of five representative SMR protocols: MultiPaxos~\cite{van_renesse_paxos_2015}, Mencius~\cite{mao_mencius_2008}, FastPaxos~\cite{lamport_fast_2006}, Domino~\cite{yan_domino_2020}, and EPaxos~\cite{moraru_there_2013}.

-For clarifying the guidelines, we constructed a simulation model for each protocol to estimate the latency considering the communication time between clients and replicas.
-Using the model, we conducted simulations across various scenarios to reveal the characteristics of each protocol and their effects on responsiveness.
+To clarify the guidelines, we constructed a simulation model for each protocol to estimate the latency considering the communication time between clients and replicas.
+Using this model, we conducted simulations across various scenarios to reveal the distinct characteristics of each protocol and their effects on responsiveness.
 Further, we deployed an SMR on a cloud service to assess metrics that could not be assessed through simulation.
 These wide-ranging measurements allowed us to evaluate the responsiveness of the protocols comprehensively and propose guidelines for selecting the most suitable protocol for each scenario.